ArminKleinert/NeonLyra/README.md

 - The empty list is a singleton and false.
 - Type-conversion functions are always marked with `->`.
 - Type-conversion functions return `Nothing` if conversion failed.
-- Type hints can only be used in function arguments.
 - There are no type hints.
 - User-defined types are not maps.
 - `(lambda (...) ...)` instead of `(fn [...] ...)`. (fn is available as an alias)